 Chick’s experience from the war and superb language skills made him an ideal candidate for a job with the CIA.
 In 1950, the CIA tried to have Chick released from the military or detailed to the Agency.
 But, the start of the Korean War further delayed Chick’s release.

 After the end of that war, Chick was discharged from the Army.
 The Agency immediately offered him a position as an operations officer in the Directorate of Plans (now the National Clandestine Service) in the Far East Division.
 In October 1954, Chick officially joined the CIA.
 During the next six years, Chick became a key player in his division and made many contributions to important operations.

 On March 17, 1960, Chick was on a temporary duty assignment in the United States.
 That day, he was a passenger on Northwest Airlines Flight 710, which was leaving Chicago.
 The plane, carrying 63 passengers, crashed near Tell City, Indiana.
 Everyone aboard the plane was killed.

 Chick received a star on the Agency’s Memorial Wall on March 14, 1997.
 Then DCI George Tenet paid tribute to his accomplishments and sacrifices.

 “Chick Ikeda knew the price of patriotism,” Tenet said.
 “He paid it willingly and dearly.”

-Ikeda is survived by his wife Maggie, two sons, and two grandchildren.
+Chick is survived by his wife, two sons, and two grandchildren.